 Can an employer terminate an employee with a workers’ compensation claim?
 Yes, but be careful.
 KRS 342.197(1) prohibits an employer from retaliating against an employee for filing a lawful workers’ compensation claim.
 To establish a cause of action for retaliatory … Continued

-Workers Compensation (Kentucky, Indiana and West Virginia)
+Workers Compensation (Kentucky, Tennessee and West Virginia)

 Fogle Keller Purdy has a long rich tradition in defending employers in Kentucky in workers’ compensation litigation.
 We are well-versed in every aspect of Kentucky workers’ compensation law from developing work-place policies and procedures to prevent injury, to offering sound legal advice immediately following an injury to minimize exposure to long term benefits, and aggressively defending legal claims in the event the injured worker pursues formal litigation.